cdl-geneseo/geneseo-dictionary/S/Spunk---archived.md

 # Spunk - archived

-Bibliographies and Study Guides

-Dictionary of Geneseo English

-View All Entries

-Q-T

-Bibliographies and Study Guides : Spunk - archived

 Created by  Unknown User (arh11), last modified by  Graham Drake on Jan 14, 2015

 \spnk\: 1. (v) To ejaculate 2. (nn) semen. &quot;Spunk is not fun to talk about.&quot;A similar definition appears at http://www.urbandictionary.com/define.php?term=spunk; the entry is probably not specific to Geneseo.